dingo4dev/DinGo4Dev/README.md

 ## ➡️ About Me

-- 👋 Hi, I'm Rian!
+- 👋 Hi, I'm Stanley!
 I'm a Software Engineer focused on backend services.
 - 🎓 CS @ City University of Hong Kong
 - 🎯 I love contributing to OSS projects!